 In October 2007, the Education Law Center ("ELC"), an organization representing school children in the low-income communities, filed legal action asking the New Jersey Supreme Court to set December 31, 2007 as the deadline for the Legislature to provide the funding needed to restart the School Construction Program.
 On February 19, 2008, the Supreme Court denied the ELC's motion finding the relief sought by the plaintiffs premature based on the Governor's representation that it would seek passage of legislation to raise the bond cap by a minimum of \$2.5 billion in February 2008.
-The additional \$2.5 billion is expected to provide sufficient funds to complete the construction of the 27 projects deferred in the 2007 Capital Plan and provide needed funding for other projects identified through the prioritization of projects and other unforeseen events.
+The additional \$2.5 billion is expected to provide sufficient funds to complete the construction of the 27 projects deferred in the 2007 Capital Plan and provide needed funding for other projects identified through the prioritization of projects identified in each district's Long-Range Facilities Plan, as well as for emergent projects and other unforeseen events.
 There can be no assurance that the Authority will receive additional funding above the \$8.6 billion presently authorized by the State under the EFCFA.